 - Healthy—good fats, probiotics and lots of fibre!

-Don’t you love it when something is impressive and super simple at the same time?
-Well, I sure do and this recipe is just that.
+Don’t you love it when something is impressive yet super simple?
+I sure do, and this recipe is just that.

 Here’s the “how-to” on the creamiest, dreamiest Musabaha you’ve ever had:

-- Dump all of rinsed the chickpeas into a pot.
+- Place your rinsed chickpeas into a pot.
 Add water, ground cumin, and salt.
 Simmer

-- Fill your beaker or blender with the chickpeas and some of their revered water, and the rest of the ingredients.
+- Fill your beaker or blender with the chickpeas and some of their reserved water, and the rest of the ingredients.

 - Blend until smooth—really, really smooth. (you may need to add a bit of extra lemon or water)

-- Pour Musabaha sauce into your leftover chickpeas, garnish to your heart’s delight, with my delicious garlicky herb topping or go basic and drizzle some olive oil.
+- Pour Musabaha sauce onto your chickpeas, garnish to your heart’s delight.
+A favourite is my delicious garlicky herb topping or you can make it basic and just drizzle some olive oil on top.

 - That’s it!

-- Use a high powered stick blender or just your regular blender!
-If you don’t have one, a food processor will work.
+- Use a high powered stick blender or use your regular blender.
+If you don’t have either, a food processor will work.

-- All brands of canned chickpeas have different salt content.
-For this reason, I rinse the chickpea and add salt a little at a time, tasting as you go.
-If you taste your finished Musabaha sauce and it’s “flat,” that means definitely needs more salt!
+- Each brand of canned chickpeas has a different amount of salt.
+For this reason, I rinse the chickpeas and add salt a little at a time, tasting as I go.
+If you taste your finished Musabaha sauce and it’s “flat,” that means it definitely needs more salt!

-- Make a big batch of the garlicky herb pesto!
-This healthy pesto lasts up to one month in the fridge and is perfect for topping on soups, grilled meats, and as a hummus topper.
+- Make a big batch of the Magic Garlicky Green Sauce!
+This healthy sauce lasts up to one month in the fridge and is perfect for topping on soups, grilled meats, and as a hummus topper.

-I’m so glad you asked.
-This simple and hearty recipe is so versatile and the perfect for:
+I’m so glad you asked!
+This simple and hearty recipe is so versatile and perfect for:

-- Make a mezze platter: serve with a simple crudities platter with fresh veggies, pickles, and olives for an impressive spread.
+- Make a meze platter: serve with a simple crudities platter with fresh veggies, pickles, and olives for an impressive spread.

-- Telkai to finish off the flavour of this dish.
+- Magic Garlicky Green Sauce to finish off the flavour of this dish.